MTCawthray/refactor-tractor-fitlit-b/README.md

 Our biggest challenges were navigating the functions and organization of another's code and making network requests to API endpoints to retrieve and manipulate data.

+Big successes were implementation of SASS for the first time, getting accessibility to a score of 100 on Lighthouse, and resolving all of the above challenges with passing tests.

 ## Languages